 Flying Underground: The Use of Smart Flying Robots in Underground Mining.

-Hovering Solutions has introduced a new revolutionary method to gather data in underground mining by using Smart Flying Robots.Monday, 02 April 2018 WIP These small, intelligent and autonomous devices are able to navigate autonomously through linear underground infrastructure such as narrow galleries and vertical shafts in mines, as well as sewer pipes or small-diameter tunnels in civil engineering projects.
+Hovering Solutions has introduced a new revolutionary method to gather data in underground mining by using Smart Flying Robots.Monday, 02 April 2018 Case Studies These small, intelligent and autonomous devices are able to navigate autonomously through linear underground infrastructure such as narrow galleries and vertical shafts in mines, as well as sewer pipes or small-diameter tunnels in civil engineering projects.

 The newly developed Smart Flying Robots are more intelligent, smaller and smarter than the previous generation.
 With a weight of less than 2kg and 60cm/23.6in diameter, the vehicle is able to take an underground mission and fly during 20 minutes without human intervention.
 The smart vehicle is able to recognise the environment in real-time, keep the distance to wall sides and detect any obstacle interfering its path.